-The new build extension was built in an area to the rear which was the historic cell yard and the demolition of this paved way for the Provisioners restaurant and an additional 6 stories of guestrooms.
+The new build extension was built in an area to the rear which was the historic cell yard and the demolition of this paved way for the Provisioners restaurant and an additional 6 storeys of guestrooms.
 The existing floor slabs in the former courthouse are made of clinker concrete therefore additional fire protection was added to the structure.

 This hotel project is the definition of a successful restoration and conversion of a significant historic site and transformed into an active building which retains and exudes in so many different layers the original character and paying respect to its’ past.